LaunchCodeEducation/web-fundamentals/studios/flicklist/11/README.md

 Which ones you add are up to you, but here are some suggestions:

-#### Forms

-[Bootstrap Forms](http://getbootstrap.com/css/#forms) are part of the CSS component of Bootstrap, and provide a set of classes to make form layouts and form elements look nice, clean, and readable.
-Using the examples in the documentation, add some Bootstrap form styles to some or all of the sites forms: login, register, ratings, and add movie.

 #### Alerts

 [Bootstrap Alerts](http://getbootstrap.com/components/#alerts) allow you to draw attention to and provide meaningful context to important messages.
 Following the example code, add one or more alerts.
 Here are a few places where Flicklist currently displays alert-like messages:
-- Validation errors from form submission. *Note:* You'll probably want to move the location of these messages in the template for optimal display.
+- Validation errors from form submission. *Note:* You'll probably want to move the location of these messages to above the form for optimal display.
+You also will likely want to use a conditional to check for the existence of errors, so you don't end up with an empty alert box.
 - Confirmations: `add-confirmation.html`, `watched-it-confirmation.html`, `rating-confirmation.html`

 #### Glyphicons

 [Glyphicons](http://getbootstrap.com/components/#glyphicons) are a Bootstrap component that uses a special font to allow easy inclusion of small icons in various places.
 These are typically used to provide helpful visual cues as to what a user is looking at, or the actions that a user might take.

 Glyphicons can be added almost anywhere within your site: on buttons, in links, in headers, and so on.
+Note, however, that the glyphicons classes must not be used on the same elements as other Bootstrap classes.
+See the documentation for details.

 Find a few glyphicons that can improve the look of Flicklist.
 We think `glphyicon-film` should definitely be used somewhere!

+#### Forms

+[Bootstrap Forms](http://getbootstrap.com/css/#forms) are part of the CSS component of Bootstrap, and provide a set of classes to make form layouts and form elements look nice, clean, and readable.
+Using the examples in the documentation, add some Bootstrap form styles to some or all of the site's forms: login, register, ratings, and add movie.

+When adding the Form classes, you'll want to replace the table-based form layout that we've been using with the div-based layout that you see in the Bootstrap documentation examples.

 #### Tables